 This benefits the injured joint(s) and surrounding tissues as it enhances the natural repair of the affected area.

 Minimally invasive procedures are always the route to go when facing pain whether from an injury or from degeneration.

-The most common stem cells used for arthritis is mesenchymal stem cells.
-These types of cells are extracted from the patients fatty tissue, bone marrow or blood.
+The most common stem cells used for arthritis are mesenchymal stem cells.
+These types of cells are extracted from the patients’ fatty tissue, bone marrow or blood.

 Bone marrow is mostly extracted from the pelvic bone after given a local anesthetic.
 The process of collecting cells is called harvesting.

 There are multiple treatment options for those suffering from Arthritis pain including:

 - NSAIDS (Non-steroidal Anti-inflammatory Drugs) which help to decrease inflammation at the arthritic site.

 - Over the counter pain analgesics are pain relievers that can be purchased and without a RX.

 - Vitamin supplements such as Glucosamine and Chondroitin which are natural supplements that help reduce stiffness and prevent joint damage from worsening.